franvergara66/franvergara66.github.io/_posts/2019-08-28-Personal-Website-Mission-accomplished.md

   - Minimal Mistakes Jekyll
 ---

-As an undergrad, I learned some basic HTML and CSS and created a simple webpage in a class project.
-I haven't thought back then that I would have a fully functional personal website one day with all the modern features like social sharing, tagging, related posts and so on.
+I created a simple webpage as an undergrad in a class project using HTML and CSS.
+Those days, I never imagined I would have my own personal website one day with social sharing, tagging, related posts, etc.
-{: .text-justify}

-All this became possible thanks to [Michael Rose and his Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) responsive [Jekyll](https://jekyllrb.com) theme!
-I really loved the minimalistic design and the ability to customize a lot of features!
-The theme is also very well documented and has lots of examples.
+[Michael Rose's Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/about/) responsive Jekyll theme made all this possible!
+The minimalistic design and customizable features were great!
+A lot of examples are included in the documentation.
 Using Markdown for writing HTML makes blogging a lot easier.
 {: .text-justify}

 Another killer feature is that you can host your website on [GitHub pages](https://pages.github.com) for free!